dgerabagi/data-curation-environment/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
+Current Cycle 59 - responses streaming in!!!!
-Current Cycle 58 - okay dce is receiving a signal, but its invalid syntax Cycle 57 - still no stream
+Cycle 58 - okay dce is receiving a signal, but its invalid syntax Cycle 57 - still no stream
 Cycle 56 - streaming is closer...
 Cycle 55 - continue streaming implementation